 Washable fabrics (curtains, cushions, bedding, towels, clothing)

-4. Use a soft brush to remove salt crust over newspaper and dispose newspaper in bin after.
+- Use a soft brush to remove salt crust over the newspaper and dispose of it after.

 Non-washable fabrics (suede, leather, silk)

-1. Lay down sheets of newspaper and put item on top.
+- Lay down sheets of newspaper and put the items on top.

 Non-portable/washable fabrics (carpets)

-1. Spray with mixture of Oil of Cloves (3 drops), 1/2 cup vinegar, 5 cups of water and then sprinkle salt over the top in a thick layer.
+- Spray with a mixture of Oil of Cloves (3 drops), 1/2 cup vinegar, 5 cups of water and then sprinkle salt over the top in a thick layer.